-Note: Confessions by Appointments are now available!
+GOOD NEWS: Confessions by Appointment will remain open after the 7/13 CDPH Order!
 Contact the parish office to RSVP.
+Your priest will celebrate the sacrament with you in a safe and designated spot outside.
 Public Penance Services at St. Catherine's remain temporarily suspended.

 All those who remain homebound due to quarantine, health issues or age are invited to make a Perfect Act of Contrition and celebrate Spiritual Penance to immediately remove the guilt and punishment caused by sin and then later receive sacramental confession as soon as it is safe to do so.